-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 A fun fall party idea is to have a customized caramel apple bar.
 This could be a great activity after a day of apple picking.
 If you don't have apple picking in your plans, purchase enough apples for everyone.
 Set up a variety of apple toppings and then let your guests decorate their apple based on their favorite treats.
 Write each person's name on a popsicle stick and use that stick to identify each person's apple.

-- 5 ripe red apples
+5 ripe red apples

-- 1 pound soft store-bought caramels
+1 pound store-bought soft caramels

-- 2 tablespoons water
+2 tablespoons water

 If you are using them, place the chopped peanuts in a bowl large enough to hold an apple.

 Cover a baking sheet with foil and spray the foil with nonstick cooking spray.

-Unwrap the caramels, and place them in the top of the double boiler with the two tablespoons of water.
+Unwrap the caramels and place them in the top of the double boiler with the two tablespoons of water.

 Place the pan with the candies over the boiling water.
-Let them heat up and stir them gently until they are completely heated and smooth.
+Let them heat up, and stir them gently until they are completely heated and smooth.

 Remove the caramels from the heat.
 Dip the apples one at a time into the melted caramel and coat them.

 Dip the bottoms of the apples into the chopped peanuts (or your selected topping), and place each apple onto the foil-lined baking sheet.
-Chill the apples in the fridge until the caramel is set.